-"acce erated filer", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Emerging growth company indica comp te by check mark if the r registrant has elected not statements in accordance with U.S. GAAP, to use the extended transition period for dards† provided pursuant to Section 13(a) of term "new or revised finan- anting Standards Board to its refers to any update issued by the Financial lification after April 5, 2012. assess Sarba ment of the effectiveness of its internal control over fina rt on and attestation to its management's ancial reporting under Section 404(b) of the olic accounting firm that prepared or issued te by check mark which benents included in this filing: pasis of accounting the re egistrant has used to prepare the financial U.S. GAAP International Financial Rep Board. porting Standards as issued d by the International Accounting Standards Other her" has been checked in res nent item the registrant has el tion, indicate by check mark which financial ☐ Item 17 ☐ Item 18 is an annual report, indicate 12b-2 of the Exchange Act). by check mark whether the e registrant is a shell company (as defined in - , ☐ Yes No LICABLE ONLY TO ISSUE FIVE YEARS) ERS INVOLVED IN BANK KRUPTCY PROCEEDINGS DURING THE 12, 13 ocuments and reports to be filed by Sections quent to the distribution of securities under a □ Ves □ No
+See definition of "large accelerated filer", le 12b-2 of the Exchange Act.
+Large a accelerated filer Accelerated filer Non-accelerated filer Emerging growth company indicate with an e by check mark if the registr rant has elected not to use statements in accordance with U.S. GAAP, the extended transition period for complying provided pursuant to Section 13(a) of the refers to any update issued by the Financial Codification after April 5, 2012. assessn the Sar nent of the effectiveness of its internal control over eport on and attestation to its management's financial reporting under Section 404(b) of red public accounting firm that prepared or e by check mark which be ents included in this filing: asis of accounting the registrant has used to prepare the financial \boxtimes U.S. GAAP International Financial Rep Board. oorting Standards as issu ed by the International Accounting Standards Other er" has been checked in resp ent item the registrant has el stion, indicate by check mark which financial ☐ Item 17 ☐ Item 18 s an annual report, indicate 12b-2 of the Exchange Act the registrant is a shell company (as defined ☐ Yes No ICABLE ONLY TO ISSUE AST FIVE YEARS) ERS INVOLVED IN BA NKRUPTCY PROCEEDINGS DURING 12, 13 documents and reports to be filed by Sections sequent to the distribution of securities under ☐ Yes ☐ No